ashdwilson/ole/README.md

-# unpack-ms-office
+# ole

-Unpacking MS Office files
+A tool for unpacking MS office files.

+## Motivation